Bioethics and Health Studies, B.A.

 Fieldwork and Research Opportunities

-The major offers students opportunities for study abroad in Ireland and Spain.
+The major offers students opportunities to study abroad in Ireland and Spain.

 Careers

-The bioethics and health studies major provides an excellent foundation for professional education in a number of areas, including:
+The bioethics and health studies major provides an excellent foundation for professional education in many areas, including:

 - Medicine